1. What is Paraffin wax?

 4. Paraffin benefits

-Whether you are looking to maintain your healthy skin or heal dry and cracked hands and feet, the cosmetic and healing benefits of a paraffin treatment are numerous.
-The opening of pores and the removal of dead skin cells will rejuvenate the appearance of your skin and make your hands and feet feel silky and smooth.
-Paraffin is a natural emollient so it adds moisture to the sink while the wax is applied, but it also helps create moisture in your skin long after the treatment is complete.
-A paraffin treatment creates a sort of barrier on your skin that helps retain the oils that your body naturally produces.
+Paraffin is a natural emollient, so it adds moisture to the sink while waxing, and it also helps create moisture for the skin long after the treatment is complete.
+A paraffin treatment creates a barrier on your skin that helps keep the oils your body produces.

 A wax bath can also aid in healing problems with the skin.
 Paraffin wax can be effective in soothing and softening calluses on hands and feet and healing dry cracked skin, especially on heels.

-In addition to soothing and healing the skin, paraffin treatments have many therapeutic benefits for internal ailments as well.
-Paraffin wax has been shown to treat conditions like arthritis and fibromyalgia among others.
-A wax treatment acts as a type of thermotherapy, or heat therapy, that helps treat these conditions by increasing blood flow, relaxing muscles, and reducing stiffness in joints.
-It can also help with minimizing muscle spasms and inflammation and treat sprains and pulled muscles.
+Besides to soothing and healing the skin, paraffin treatments also have many healing properties for internal ailments.
+Paraffin can treat conditions such as arthritis and fibromyalgia.
+Waxing, a type of heat therapy, helps treat these conditions by increasing blood flow, relaxing muscles, and reducing joint stiffness.
+It can also help reduce muscle spasms and inflammation, and treat sprains and muscle strains.

 Paraffin wax therapy can be particularly effective for those suffering from osteoarthritis and rheumatoid arthritis.
 Regular paraffin hand treatments can help relax joints and relieve pain in hands before physical therapy and exercise.
 They can also help with lowering fluid retention and flushing toxins, which can reduce swelling.